-Ttereve is a handcrafted jewelry line featuring one-of-a-kind natural stones, crystal specimens, and semi-precious gemstones paired with brass and copper metalwork.
-Produced in limited edition runs, and predominantly one-of-a-kind designs, focusing on organic and contemporary styling.
+Ttereve is a handcrafted jewelry collection featuring one-of-a-kind natural stones, crystal specimens, and semi-precious gemstones paired with copper metalwork.
+Crafted in limited edition and one-of-a-kind designs, focusing on organic and contemporary styling.

 Cassandra Hackworth is a jewelry designer, metalsmith and lapidary artist living and working in the Willamette Valley near Portland, Oregon.
 A self-taught artist and avid rockhound, she shares her artistic passions by combining metal and stone into natural adornments.